 Remnants of the Past Era

 Hugely important, yet rarely found in MCM installations.
 Except for homes of the wealthy few, most homes had mixed-era decor.
-In this image you see: the 1940s radio still hanging around in the corner; twee items on the curio shelf; overly sweet floral wallpaper.
+In this image you see the 1940s radio still hanging around in the corner, twee items on the curio shelf, and overly sweet floral wallpaper.